 Manual Techniques of How to Reconnect a Disconnected Mailbox in Exchange Server 2016

-When it comes to reconnecting the disabled mailbox that is either deleted or removed then, there are two ways that are capable to recover deleted files from Exchange Server mailbox efficiently.
+When it comes to reconnecting the disabled mailbox that is either deleted or removed then, there are two ways that are capable to recover the disconnected mailbox when it is in the retention period.

 1. Using the Exchange Administrative Center (EAC):

-(i) Using EAC: If the mailbox is disabled then you can follow the below discussed steps to recover disconnected mailboxes for the user’s account.
+If the mailbox is disabled then you can follow the below-discussed steps to reconnect disconnected mailboxes for the user’s account.

 - From Exchange Server EAC, Navigate to Recipients → Mailboxes.